Last modified: July 11, 2019

 Regardless of the exact science proposed, SFARI is deeply committed to supporting rigorous, reproducible data that is readily shared with the scientific community.
 The supposed lack of reproducibility in biomedical science has become a widely discussed topic1, so in support of this important issue, SFARI has created a list of methodological and statistical considerations for potential SFARI grant applicants.

 The most current estimates of autism risk indicate that approximately 80 percent of the risk results from genetic alterations2.
-Depending on the statistical cutoff, nearly 100 genes have strong evidence implicating them as risk factors for ASD.
-Several hundred additional genes have been implicated with lower levels of confidence.
+More than 100 genes now have strong evidence implicating them as risk factors for ASD3, and several hundred additional genes have been implicated with lower levels of confidence.
 Applicants can find more information about autism candidate genes and evolving community-based gene scores at SFARI Gene, an online database providing a convenient and comprehensive way to become familiar with the genetic landscape of autism.
 SFARI Gene lists hundreds of genes that have been implicated in ASD by various means but, importantly, also provides a scoring system (with 1 being the highest confidence and 6 being lowest confidence) to rate the strength of the evidence based on a range of criteria.
 We generally consider strong candidate risk genes (i.e., a false discovery probability under 10 percent) to be those with scores of 1, 2 or S (genes underlying syndromes that are frequently accompanied by an autism diagnosis).
 SFARI Gene is updated quarterly, but given the rapid pace of the field, we recommend that you pay careful attention to the most recent primary literature and reviews as well.

 With such large numbers of candidate genes, the research community will need to replicate results from the Simons Simplex Collection (SSC) and other collections in larger populations.
-While an exhaustive characterization of the genetic landscape of autism is probably neither feasible nor necessary in the short term, a better understanding of each class of genetic risk variant — from small to large and from common to rare — is an important goal, keeping in mind that de novo and familial influences likely contribute to some extent in every case3.
-Discovery of genes that only modestly elevate or reduce autism risk will require genetic characterization of much larger populations of individuals with autism than are presently available.
+Toward this end, SFARI has sponsored SPARK, a program with the goal of recruiting and generating exome sequences for 50,000 families with autism4.
+We anticipate that SPARK will continue to drive risk gene discovery in autism5 and will also enable the development of robust polygenic risk scores for the first time.
+While an exhaustive characterization of the genetic landscape of autism is probably neither feasible nor necessary in the short term, a better understanding of each class of genetic risk variant — from small to large and from common to rare — is an important goal, keeping in mind that de novo and familial influences likely contribute to some extent in every case6.

 Given SFARI’s extensive investments in the genetics of ASD to date, prospective applicants are strongly encouraged to familiarize themselves with the data available from SFARI-supported cohorts, past and current genomics-focused RFAs and related informatic tools to think carefully about how their research would complement SFARI’s ongoing efforts.
 Genetic and phenotypic data collected for some of the SFARI-supported cohorts can be requested through SFARI’s central database system, SFARI Base.
 Researchers planning genetic studies should also be cognizant of other autism gene discovery efforts and be prepared to justify the uniqueness of their proposed studies.
-We welcome novel and complementary efforts to identify risk variants of any sort.
+We welcome novel and complementary efforts to identify risk variants of any sort and are particularly interested in innovative applications that combine analyses of variants across the allele frequency spectrum.

 Given that a clearer picture of the landscape of autism genetics is now emerging, we prioritize science that increases our understanding of how alterations in particular ASD risk genes cause changes in cells and circuits, especially pathways and circuits that are likely to be evolutionarily conserved in humans.